 The Foundation transferred funds to the Communities Foundation of Oklahoma, Inc. (CFO) and specified itself as the beneficiary of the funds.
 Annually, distributions from the funds are paid to the Foundation according to the CFO's distribution policy.
 The CFO maintains variance power over these assets.
 Variance power assures donors that if the charitable purpose of their contribution becomes impractical or impossible, the distributions will be directed to similar purposes in the community.
-The Foundation elected to not receive a distribution for the year ended June 30, 2021 and 2020, respectively.
-In lieu of a distribution, the amount is rolled back into the funds with the CFO.
+The Foundation elected to receive a distribution for the year ended June 30, 2022 but not for 2021.
+In lieu of a distribution for 2021, the amount is rolled back into the funds with the CFO.

 The CFO maintains legal ownership of the funds.
 However, accounting principles generally accepted in the United States of America require the Foundation to reflect its beneficial interest in these assets in its financial statements.
-At June 30, 2021 and 2020, assets transferred to the CFO by the Foundation had a fair value of \$72,232 and \$55,824 respectively.
+At June 30, 2022 and 2021, assets transferred to the CFO by the Foundation had a fair value of \$62,640 and \$72,732 respectively.

 In addition to the funds discussed above, the CFO maintains other funds that have been contributed by various donors to the CFO for the benefit of the Foundation.
 These funds are not included in the assets of the Foundation.
 The earnings from these funds are paid to the Foundation each year in accordance with the CFO's spending policy.
-The Foundation received a distribution of \$311 and \$295 from these funds for the year ended June 30, 2021 and 2020 respectively.
+The Foundation received a distribution of \$334 and \$311 from these funds for the year ended June 30, 2022 and 2021 respectively.
 At June 30, 2017, the Foundation met the match requirement of \$25,000 and received a \$5,000 match from the CFO.
-The value of these matching funds at June 30, 2021 and 2020 was \$8,323 and \$6,643 respectively.
+The value of these matching funds at June 30, 2022 and 2021 was \$8,323 and \$7,256 respectively.
 The Foundation has no remainder interest in the corpus of these funds.